nautobot/nautobot/examples/logging/local_debug.md

-This logging configuration is great for running Nautbot locally in docker with `DEBUG=True`.
+This logging configuration is great for running Nautobot locally in Docker with `DEBUG=True`.
 It is impractical to use in production due to the multi-line output:

 ```python